vuejs/pinia/docs/api/interfaces/pinia._StoreWithState.md

 ▸ **$subscribe**(`callback`, `options?`): () => `void`

 Setups a callback to be called whenever the state changes.
 It also returns a function to remove the callback.
-Note than when calling `store.$subscribe()` inside of a component, it will be automatically cleaned up when the component gets unmounted unless `detached` is set to true.
+Note that when calling `store.$subscribe()` inside of a component, it will be automatically cleaned up when the component gets unmounted unless `detached` is set to true.

 #### Parameters